rust-lang/rfcs/text/0000-nested-publish.md

 * The nested package must have `package.publish = "nested"`; both `false` and `true` are errors.

-* If the nested package specifies `package.license`, the parent package's (not necessarily the dependent's) license expression must comply with the nested package's.
-This check is done solely in terms of the operators in the license expression.
-For example, if two nested packages contain licenses of `MIT` and `BSD-3-Clause`, then the parent package's expression must be `MIT AND BSD-3-Clause` or similar.
+* If the nested package specifies `package.license`, its value must be identical to the parent package's.

   This check is intended only to prevent accidents (such as vendoring a third-party package without considering the implications of redistributing it).
-It is always valid to omit `package.license` from the nested package, thus making no machine-readable claims about its licensing independent from the parent package's.
+It is always valid to omit `package.license` from the nested package, thus making no machine-readable claims about its licensing.

-* We might want to explicitly prohibit nested packages from specifying a `package.version`, to avoid giving the misleading impression that it means anything. (`package.version` is already optional as of Cargo 1.75, but this is currently equivalent to `version = "0.0.0"`.)

 ## **`cargo package` &amp; `cargo publish`**